d3group/ddop/ddop/datasets/descr/yaz.rst

   :Number of Instances: 760

-  :Number of Attributes: 10

   :Number of Targets: 7

+  :Number of Features: 10

   :Target Information:
     - 'CALAMARI' the demand for calamari
     - 'FISH' the demand for fish
     - 'SHRIMP' the demand for shrimps
+    - 'CHICKEN' the demand for chicken
-    - 'CHICKEN' the demand for koefte
+    - 'KOEFTE' the demand for koefte
     - 'LAMB' the demand for lamb
     - 'STEAK' the demand for steak